RestDB/crudlify/README.md

 # Codehooks-crudlify

-Database REST API CRUD automation for node.js.
+Easy database REST API CRUD automation for Node.js.
 Use this open source package for easy creation of REST APIs and persistent storage for backend applications.
-This package is compatible with [Express](https://www.npmjs.com/package/express), [mongodDB](https://www.npmjs.com/package/mongodb) and [Codehooks.io](https://codehooks.io).
+This package requires use of [codehooks-js](https://www.npmjs.com/package/codehooks-js) together with a codehooks.io backend or using Express/MongoDB with the open source [codehooks-mongodb](https://www.npmjs.com/package/codehooks-mongodb) library.

 ## Install